What’s the one thing (other than revenue) that every business needs? We’ll give you a hint: Customer Feedback!

-These four ways of utilizing customer feedback will improve and strengthen your business service quality.
+These four ways of utilizing customer feedback will strengthen customer relationships and loyalty based on the service you provide.

 Let’s get right to it.

 Listen first and then act.
-Are your actions based on hard facts or on what you think people want?
-Customer feedback is pretty cut-and-dry, real, raw.
-So, before you move forward, analyze what people are saying and genuinely, truly absorb it, even if that means admitting what you thought was great is not.
+It’s important to ask yourself, “are our actions based on hard facts or on what we think people want?”.
+Customer feedback is pretty cut-and-dry.
+So, before you make any big decisions and start implementing them, take a second to analyze what people are saying and genuinely, truly absorb it.
+Yes, even if that means admitting what you thought was great is not.

 Often times companies hear customer feedback but dismiss the feedback because of some assumptions that may or may not be true.
 An example of this is if you are a restaurant manager and you receive a customer complaint on yelp saying the food was terrible and was cold.
 You might assume the person is overreacting and that it’s not possible for this to happen at your restaurant.